MuleSoft-Forge/website/docs/connectors/mule-idp-connector/operations/index.md

 **Purpose:**

-To create a MuleSoft IDP Universal Connector (using Mule SDK for Java) that wraps **Two REST API** and adds value-add functionality such as Apache PDFBox®.
-Based on the MuleSoft IDP Universal 🌐 Rest Smart Connector 🔌
+To create a MuleSoft IDP Universal Connector (using Mule SDK for Java) that wraps two REST APIs and adds value-add functionality such as Apache PDFBox, based on the MuleSoft IDP Universal Rest Smart Connector.

 YES - unusual to expose Two rest endpoints in one connector but honestly they go hand in hand, arguably it could be said it was a design fault to have them separate so lets combine and simplify as a connector should be all about.